JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 --- | --- | ---
-Opening of *Topic Index* for manual editing of editors | web | Assistant Editors Development for converting books and articles to Wiki.js | GitHub | Developers Addition of other books that are presumed to be sources of *The Urantia Book* | GitHub | Chief Editors Addition of articles and study aids linked to the book, the sources, and references | GitHub | Chief Editors Addition of indexes of people, beings, places, *The Bible*, references, quotes, chronologies, etc | GitHub | Chief Editors Bulk load of files in Wiki.js format | GitHub | Administrators
+Opening of *Topic Index* for manual editing of editors | web | Assistant Editors Development for converting books and articles to Wiki.js | GitHub | Developers Addition of other books that are presumed to be sources of *The Urantia Book* | GitHub | Editors-in-Chief Addition of articles and study aids linked to the book, the sources, and references | GitHub | Editors-in-Chief Addition of indexes of people, beings, places, *The Bible*, references, quotes, chronologies, etc | GitHub | Editors-in-Chief Bulk load of files in Wiki.js format | GitHub | Administrators

 <figure id="Sample_fig_1" class="image urantiapedia">